Quality Reports - Children's Hospital of Wisconsin in the Fox Valley

 Why we measure it - Research shows that physicians and hospitals that treat a large number of patients tend to provide better care and have improved outcomes for treatments and procedures.

 About the data - The graph reflects the number of low birth weight infants admitted to our Neonatal Intensive Care Unit in the last four years.
-We get our data from Vermont Oxford, a nonprofit voluntary collaboration of more than 900 NICUs around the world.
+The data was collected in accordance with data definitions governed by Vermont Oxford Network (VON).
+VON is a nonprofit voluntary collaboration of more than 900 NICUs around the world.
 Its database provides unique, reliable and confidential data about the care and outcomes of high-risk newborns.

 Related dimensions of care: